CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_locations.md

 ### Store and Forward – PUT and PATCH Locations

-A [Store and Forward mechanism](q&a.md/#store-and-forward-mechanism) must be implemented to ensure that no data upload may be lost, in case of a connection loss.
+**<ins>A [Store and Forward mechanism](q&a.md/#store-and-forward-mechanism) must be implemented</ins>** to ensure that no data upload may be lost, in case of a connection loss.
 Any data upload that didn’t get a correct response from the Gireve platform IOP (timeout, http code 500) must be stored on CPO side and a retry process must be active.
 After the connection recovery, the Data Upload messages must be resent in a FIFO manner.

 ### PULL Locations ToIOP